Limits and possibilities of refractive index in atomic systems: Limits of linear index of refraction

-In the interest of finding ways to modify the susceptibility and refractive index of a system, we consider coherent modification and thus, three-level systems as done in \cite{Scully, Dowling-Bowden}, and find the limitations on the linear susceptibility.
+In the interest of finding a way to modify the susceptibility and refractive index beyond the result of Sec. \ref{2L section}, we consider coherent modification by including an additional level, as done in \cite{Scully, Dowling-Bowden, text1}, and discuss the limitations on the linear susceptibility.

-In a three-level V or $\Lambda$ system, one transition couples to the field $\mathbf{E_1}$ and another to $\mathbf{E_2}$, which have the same plane-wave form as before (see \fig{3LA}).
-The $\ket{3}-\ket{1}$ transition has characteristic frequency $\omega_1$, dipole moment $d_1$, and population decay rate $\Gamma_{1}$, and the $\ket{3}-\ket{2}$ transition has characteristic frequency $\omega_2$, dipole moment $d_2$, and population decay rate $\Gamma_{2}$.
-The Rabi frequencies are $\Omega_1$ and $\Omega_2$.
-We can also include a typically small decoherence rate $\gamma_0$ between levels $\ket{1}$ and $\ket{2}$, but find that this does not significantly affect the results.
-Each transition has an associated polarization and susceptibility which depend on the coherence density matrix elements corresponding to that transition.
-The susceptibility due to the $\ket{3}-\ket{1}$ transition depends on $\rho_{31}$ and the susceptibility due to the $\ket{3}-\ket{2}$ transition depends on $\rho_{32}$.
-For the $\Lambda$ system of \fig{3LA}, in terms of the other density matrix elements these are:
+We use the $\Lambda$-system of \fig{2_level_vs_3_level}b.
+We also include a typically small decoherence rate $\gamma_0$ between levels $\ket{a}$ and $\ket{c}$, but find that this does not significantly affect the results.
+The coherence related to the polarization due to the transition of interest is $\rho_{ba}$: